 Ashton Kutcher and Mila Kunis

 The Duchess of Cambridge is well known for wearing the same outfit for multiple occasions — something most of us find pretty reasonable but which is not common among all celebrities.
 Maybe she picked up some of her frugal habits from the queen.
+Kate Middleton’s net worth alone — not including all the little extras that come with being royalty — is estimated at $10 million.

 Former first lady Michelle Obama paid for her own clothes while in the White House.
 Many of the elegant gowns she wore were donated by their designers.
 When she shopped for herself, Obama often went to retail stores known for reasonable prices.
-On one appearance on NBC’s “Today” show, she sported a $35 dress from fast-fashion retailer H&M.
+On one appearance on NBC’s “Today” show, she sported a $35 dress from fast-fashion retailer H&M. Now that she’s settled back into private life, she has a net worth of $70 million.

 Even though Tiffany Haddish is now worth $6 million, the “Girls Trip” star formerly experienced homelessness so she still lives frugally.
 She told People in 2017 that she drives a Honda, uses Groupons and still has a knock-off Michael Kors handbag.